sanjuprakashk/Embedded-Interface-Design/README.md

 Connect DHT22 sensor gnd pin to pin 6 on the RPI
 Connect DHT22 sensor data pin to pin 7 on the RPI

+## Instruction to run program
+From this directory do - python3 Project1/eid_project1.py

 ## Project Work